Freezer Essentials – How to Stock Your Freezer For Healthy Eating on a Budget

 - Bacon (related: How to Bake Bacon, Air Fryer Bacon, Whole30 Bacon Brands)

 - Ground sausage (related: Instant Pot Zuppa Toscana, Whole30 Breakfast Sausage)

 - Organic chicken sausage for dishes like Healthy Sheet Pan Sausage and Veggies

 And if you love having food cooked and ready to go (who doesn’t?), check out this post on How to Bake Bacon in the Oven.
 Cook up a bunch and freeze for fast breakfasts.
-Bonus: even my three-year-old can heat up his own slice of cooked bacon in the microwave.
+Bonus: even my four-year-old can heat up his own slice of cooked bacon in the microwave.

 If you don’t want to make your own homemade bone broth, check out this post on where to buy bone broth.
 In a very dorky move on my part, I’ve created a free download where you can compare protein and sodium content as well as the price per ounce for various brands. #nerdalert